Speculation on the disappearance of Amelia Earhart and Fred Noonan: Japanese capture theory

 Another theory is that Earhart and Noonan were captured by Japanese forces, perhaps after somehow navigating to somewhere within the Japanese South Seas Mandate.

 In 1966, CBS correspondent Fred Goerner published a book claiming that Earhart and Noonan were captured and executed when their aircraft crashed on the island of Saipan, part of the Northern Mariana Islands archipelago.
 (Note: Goerner's book was immediately challenged, but the Time article on it does include a quote from Admiral Chester W. Nimitz, who allegedly told Goerner in March 1965: "I want to tell you Earhart and her navigator did go down in the Marshalls and were picked up by the Japanese.")
 (Note: Goerner disclosed in his book that Nimitz refused permission to be quoted.)
-Saipan is more than 2,700 miles away from Howland Island, however.
-Later proponents of the Japanese capture hypothesis have generally suggested the Marshall Islands instead, which while still distant from the intended location (~800 miles), is slightly more possible.
+Saipan is more than 2700 mi away from Howland Island, however.
+Later proponents of the Japanese capture hypothesis have generally suggested the Marshall Islands instead, which while still distant from the intended location (approximately 800 mi), is slightly more possible.

 In 1990, the NBC series Unsolved Mysteries broadcast an interview with a Saipanese woman who claimed to have witnessed Earhart and Noonan's execution by Japanese soldiers.
 No independent confirmation has ever emerged for any of these claims.
 Various purported photographs of Earhart during her captivity have been identified as either fraudulent or having been taken before her final flight.

 A slightly different version of the Japanese capture hypothesis is not that the Japanese captured Earhart, but rather that they shot down her plane.
 Henri Keyzer-Andre, a former Pan Am pilot, propounded this view in his 1993 book Age of Heroes: Incredible Adventures of a Pan Am Pilot and his Greatest Triumph, Unravelling the Mystery of Amelia Earhart.

-Since the end of World War II, a location on Tinian, which is five miles (8 km) southwest of Saipan, had been rumored to be the grave of the two aviators.
+Since the end of World War II, a location on Tinian, which is 5 mi southwest of Saipan, had been rumored to be the grave of the two aviators.
 In 2004, an archaeological dig at the site failed to turn up any bones.

 A recent proponent of this theory is Mike Campbell, who published the 2012 book Amelia Earhart: The Truth at Last in its favor.
 Campbell cites claims from Marshall Islanders to have witnessed a crash, as well as a U.S. Army sergeant who found a suspicious gravesite near a former Japanese prison on Saipan.